All About CMOS, ECL, and TTL Propagation Delay in High Speed PCBs

 Transmission Lines vs. Logic Gates

-The term “propagation delay” is used interchangeably with a number of other terms and in different contexts.
+The term “propagation delay” is sometimes used interchangeably with a number of other terms and in different contexts.
 In describing the behavior of signals on transmission lines, propagation delay refers to the amount of time required for a signal, whether digital or analog, to travel down a transmission line from its source to its destination.
-This time is also called transmission delay or line delay.
+This time is sometimes also called transmission delay or line delay.
 The microwave community uses the term group delay as this is associated with the group velocity of a pulse envelope, a particularly important parameter when dealing with modulated analog signals.

-Kicking Into Overdrive With ECL
+Kicking Into Overdrive With ECL and CMOS

 CMOS and TTL Propagation Delay in Your PCB